trychlos/pwix-i18n/README.md

     The name of the `localStorage` key which records the last used language, defaulting to none.

-- `namespace`

-    Optionally, the namespace string to be used.

-    If not configured, the namespace may be defined later via the `pwixI18n.namespace()` method (or not used at all).

 - `timeStyle`

     The way times must be displayed, defaulting to `medium`.

     See [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) for a specification reference.

-- `translations`

-    Optionally, the translations object.

-    If not configured, the translations object may be either passed to the corresponding methods, or set when calling the `pwixI18n.namespace()` method.

 Please note that `pwixI18n.configure()` method SHOULD be called made in exactly the same terms both in client and server sides.